P0k3sm0t/Ray5-Pilot/README.md

   - Center button in the middle
 - The previous center Home button was moved below the jog pad.
 - Home and Go To Preset now sit together in a centered row below the jog pad.
-- The preset helper text now reads: â€œPreset moves to configured X/Y position.â€
+- The preset helper text now reads: “Preset moves to configured X/Y position.”
 - Machine Settings now handles Ray5/ESP3D asynchronous `$$` output by collecting WebSocket response lines after the command is sent.
-- Machine Settings save results are preserved after refresh instead of being overwritten by â€œLoaded X setting(s).â€
+- Machine Settings save results are preserved after refresh instead of being overwritten by “Loaded X setting(s).”
 - Camera System Check behavior was tightened so cached `latest.jpg` / `latest_raw.jpg` files no longer mark the camera as working.
 - Camera test status is now based on backend-confirmed real camera operations only.
 - README screenshot formatting now uses clickable thumbnail-style images.